BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 !enc(13, ["Surfing", "Fishing"], ["Good"])

 There's nothing else to do in Akuwa Town yet, as all the people are still gone.
 Surf east.
-As you do, pick up hidden *Blast Powder*, *Poke Ball*, and *Health Wing* on the islands.
+As you do, pick up hidden *Blast Powder*, *Poke Ball*, and *Health Feather* on the islands.
 Surf east to reach Route 11.

 !enc(3, nil, ["Old", "Good"])